Anyueow/RAG-model-DS4300/README.md

-# RAG System for DS4300 Midterm Cheat Sheet
+# The Aces RAG Model

 A Retrieval-Augmented Generation (RAG) system built for DS4300 Midterm preparation, featuring a Streamlit-based user interface and multiple embedding model support.